-In short, it mixes guide book and travel narrative to capture some of our world’s most unique destinations.
-The book is best suited to independent travellers who like to see places outside the standard tourist itinerary.
+In short, the book mixes guide book and travel narrative to capture some of our world’s most unique destinations.
+It is best suited to independent travellers who like to see places outside the standard tourist’s itinerary.

 My neighbour once asked me an important question about this book, a basic yet crucial perspective: “Who is your intended readership?”
 We sat down over a glass of wine, and after a few minutes of my rambling about discovering places most people do not consider venturing to, about the satisfaction of finding an awe-inspiring vista or unwrapping an ancient sight few have heard of, he summed it up magnificently.
 It is a book for travellers, not tourists.